-These days, my interest in writing for film and TV is largely concerned with script development.
-In fact, I’ve spent far more time helping others develop their stories than writing my own, work which I find deeply rewarding.
+These days, my interest in writing for film and TV is largely concerned with teaching and script development.
+In fact, I’ve now spent far more time helping others develop their stories than writing my own, work which I find deeply rewarding.

 In terms of creative approach, I favour encouraging writers to write intuitively, at least in the first instance.
 This is because I believe the best work comes from a type of writing which is akin to method acting – feeling as your characters feel and being “inside” the story as you write it.
 However, once that is achieved, there are very few writers who don’t need to pay attention to dramatic structure.
 Some of it will be there naturally, some of it won’t – and that’s where drafting comes into its own.

 I have many years’ experience developing scripts and teaching screenwriting in a variety of settings.
 I completed an MA in Screenwriting some fifteen years ago and that, coupled with the teacher training I received from undertaking a PGCE, left me constantly on the lookout for new ways to break down the craft of dramatic storytelling and help people write better scripts.
 To date, I’ve taught both children and adults in schools and universities respectively, most recently at the Northern Film School in Leeds.
 However, I’m currently taking a break from teaching to complete a PhD.
 Helping storytellers of all ages hone their screenwriting skills will always remain one of my favourite occupations and I plan to return to it in a couple of years’ time.